NHDaly/MemoryInspector.jl/README.md

 Note that this does mean that sometimes the bytes may be accounted for in a sub-reference that may not match your expectations.
 This tradeoff between breadth-first and depth-first searching is something we should investigate tuning in the future!

+## Desired Features
+See this GitHub Issue for some desired features: [#1](https://github.com/NHDaly/MemoryExaminer.jl/issues/1)